Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 # Business Case Question

-What relevant features explain the occurrence of stroke, hypertension and heart disease?
+What relevant features explain the occurrence of stroke, and heart disease?

 # Business Case